 Use this command to configure a connection to one or more Syslog servers.
 Each policy can specify connections for up to three Syslog servers.
 The log syslogd configuration uses the policy to define the specific Syslog server or servers on which log messages are stored.
-For details, see log syslogd on page 85.
+For details, see log syslogd on page 87.

 To use this command, your administrator account's access control profile must have either w or rw permission to the loggrp area.
-For details, see Permissions on page 43.
+For details, see Permissions on page 45.

 '''

 config log syslog-policy

 edit "<policy_name>"

 config syslog-server-list

 edit <entry_index>

 set csv {enable | disable}

 set port <port_int>

 set server "<syslog_ipv4>"

 set tls {enable | disable}

+set cus-fields <cus-fields_name>

 end

 next

 end

 '''

 Variable Description Default " <policy_name>"</policy_name> Enter the name of a new or existing Syslog policy.
 The maximum length is 63 characters.
-No default.
 The name of the report profile will be included in the report header.
-To display the list of existing policies, enter: edit ? <entry_index></entry_index> Enter the index number of the individual entry in the table.
-No default.

-Variable Description Default You can create up to 3 connections. csv {enable disable} Enable if the Syslog server requires the FortiWeb appliance to send log messages in comma-separated value (CSV) format, instead of the standard Syslog format. disable port <port_int></port_int> Enter the port number on which the Syslog server listens.
+To display the list of existing policies, enter: edit?
+No default. <entry_index></entry_index> Enter the index number of the individual entry in the table.
+You can create up to 3 connections.
+No default. csv {enable disable} Enable if the Syslog server requires the FortiWeb appliance to send log messages in comma-separated value (CSV) format, instead of the standard Syslog format. disable port <port_int></port_int> Enter the port number on which the Syslog server listens.
 The valid range is 1-65,535.
 514 server " <syslog_ipv4>"</syslog_ipv4> Enter the IP address of the Syslog server.
-No default. tls {enable disable} Enables TLS to establish a secure connection between FortiWeband the specified Syslog server for sending log data. disable
+No default. tls {enable disable} Enables TLS to establish a secure connection between FortiWeband the specified Syslog server for sending log data. disable cus-fields <cus-fields name></cus-fields Select one of the identifiers you have defined in config log syslogd under config custom-field.
+It will be attached to the syslog records.
+No default.

-This example creates Syslog_Policy1.
+This example creates $Syslog_Policy1$.
 The Syslog server is contacted by its IP address, 192.168.1.10.
 Communications occur over the standard port number for Syslog, UDP port 514.
 The FortiWeb appliance sends log messages to the Syslog server in CSV format.

 '''

 config log syslog-policy

 edit "Syslog_Policy1"

+'''

+'''

 config log-server-list

 edit 1

 set server "192.168.1.10"

 set port 514

 set csv enable

 end

 next

 end

 '''

-- log syslogd on page 85
+- log syslogd on page 87

-- system dns on page 232
+- system dns on page 240

-- router static on page 95
+- router static on page 97